-While all of the general cycle camping advice still applies when you’re travelling with kids, it’s also important to consider how your kids are going to manage the trip.
+While all of the general cycle camping advice still applies when you’re traveling with kids, it’s also important to consider how your kids are going to manage the trip.

 In some ways, cycling with younger kids is a lot easier.
-They take naps, go to bed early and can be entertained for hours with nothing more than a few sticks.
-However, they also can’t haul any of their own weight.
+They take naps, go to bed early, and can be entertained for hours with nothing more than a few sticks.
+However, they also can’t haul their own weight.

 Here are a few tips for cycle camping with younger kids

 - Figure out how you are going to carry your kids.
 The best option is to use a combination of a trailer and a bike seat.
 However, if you can only take one of those, then I recommend the trailer.
 It even comes with space to store camping gear!